{{ summaryTitle }}

 Find-letter strip Each row builds a seeded strip with 3 target tokens and 5 distractors from other alphabet letters.
 Recognition strip under the handwriting rows.

 Teacher review data Each selected letter maps to built-in picture words, uppercase cues, lowercase cues, short cues, and review notes.
-Formation Guide, Letter Ledger, print guide, JSON.
+Formation Guide, Letter Ledger, print guide, and JSON.

 Line, Level, and Trace Mapping:

-Letter tracing sheet settings and technical effects
+Letter tracing settings and technical effects.

 Setting Technical effect Boundary or caution

-Pre-K large rows Uses an 82 px row height, 42 px model text, and 5 worksheet rows per estimated page.
+Pre-K large Uses an 82 px row height, 42 px model text, and 5 worksheet rows per estimated page.
 Large A to Z sets should usually be split into smaller sheets.

 Kindergarten standard Uses a 72 px row height, 38 px model text, and 7 worksheet rows per estimated page.
 Default balance for short classroom sheets.